liaoya/docker-compose/gitea/README.md

 Your need determine to use sqlite or mariadb at first

-- Run `bash sqlite/init.sh` to create gitea instance with sqlite database
+- Run `bash run.sh start sqlite` to create gitea instance with sqlite database
-- Run `bash mariadb/init.sh` to create gitea instance with mariadb database
+- Run `bash run.sh start mariadb` to create gitea instance with mariadb database
 - `create-demo-env.sh` to create a addtional demo user, group and repository

 ## Customeize Gitea